AdobeDocs/experience-manager-cloud-service.en/help/assets/reuse-assets-using-msm.md

 * Removing the chapters step in the create site wizard is not supported in MSM for [!DNL Assets].
 * Configuring MSM locks on page properties is not supported in MSM for [!DNL Assets].
 * For MSM for [!DNL Assets], use only the **[!UICONTROL Standard rollout config]**.
 The other rollout configurations are not available for MSM for [!DNL Assets].

+>[!NOTE]
+>
+>Please remember that MSM for Content Fragments uses the Assets functionality; this is because they are stored as Assets (though considered a Sites feature).

 ## Limitations and known issues of MSM for [!DNL Assets] {#limitations}